christinebmartin/web-dev-hw/assignmnet-10/README.md

 7. Found the text I wanted and pasted it in the index file
 8. Researched and experimented with various fonts, font styles, spacing, etc until I got the results I was looking for.
 9. Made sure all elements of the assignment were included
+10. Realized I didn't have a pseudo element other than the hover requirements, so researched cool things that can be done.
+With this being exerpt having some medical text, thought it would be helful to add somethign so the reader can get some tips on a word.